ericbutz/developer-portal/app/guides/send-money/index.md

 In this guide, we’ll cover the key points of transferring money:

-- On-board a receiving customer for the funds transfer
+- Create and onboard a Customer to receive funds
-- Associate a funding source (bank or credit union account) with the customer
+- Associate a funding source (bank or credit union account) with the Customer
-- Transfer funds to a customer's linked bank account
+- Transfer funds to a Customer's linked bank account

 ## Before you begin